In this section

 If an evaluation is delayed due to factors of which the requesting company is responsible, SKUP is not bound by the agreed upon deadline for completing the report.
-If the delay is considerable, economic compensation may be sought.
+If the delay is considerable or leads to additional work or expenses for SKUP, economic compensation may be sought.
 If the requesting company has postponed an evaluation, the requesting company must notify SKUP at least three months before they are ready to resume the evaluation process.

 SKUP takes no responsibility for any indirect effects of results or assessments in a SKUP report, such as loss of business profit.

 Raw data and report